 Being negative is much easier than being kind, but kindness is much better for your mental health.
 By being kind, you are training your mind to see the good.
 And that comes in handy when stress is high.

-You know that feeling you get when someone compliments your new shoes, hairstyle, or your home?
+You know the feeling you get when someone compliments your new shoes, hairstyle, or your home?
 And your whole day changes.
-Well it works for the giver as well.
+Well, it works for the giver as well.